 Poor quality mobile network coverage can be a real

 willing to help, you can make a complaint.

-Step 1 - Contact your mobile service provider
+Contact your mobile service provider

 should deal with your problem quickly in a helpful and positive

-If you're happy with the solution suggested, the service
+If you're happy with the solution they suggest, the service

 provider must do what it promised within 10 days.

 If it's taking too long or you don't agree with the solution

 suggested, ask the provider to refer your complaint to a supervisor